 How many transfer credits do I need to have for acceptance?

 Candidates seeking their bachelor’s degree should have a minimum of 56 completed college credits eligible for transfer.
 Those candidates with fewer than 56 eligible college credits should apply for the AA in General Arts and Sciences degree.
-For detailed information regarding eligibility, please visit our Transfer Credits page.

 To see which credits from previous institutions may be accepted for transfer credit, you can use our Transfer Credit Equivalencies tool.